If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Although physical dependence isn’t the same thing as addiction, it is an early warning sign.
 Psychosis and benzo withdrawal hallucinations can occur when someone who’s physically dependent is detoxing or withdrawing from this drug.

 Altered mental status is often reported in people experiencing benzodiazepine withdrawal, including symptoms like hallucinations, delusions, and insomnia.
-These are caused by the brain’s and body’s attempt to regulate themselves without the presence of a drug they’ve become accustomed to.
+These are caused by the brain’s and body’s attempts to regulate themselves without the presence of a drug they’ve become accustomed to.

-Regular benzo abuse causes levels of GABA as well as serotonin and other chemicals to rise consistently.
+Regular benzo abuse causes levels of GABA, as well as serotonin and other chemicals, to rise consistently.
 Over time, this inhibits the brain from doing the same thing naturally.

 When the person’s doses of benzos are suddenly reduced to stopped, their system may struggle to regulate itself, producing psychological symptoms like hallucinations.
 Fortunately, these symptoms can be treated properly in a medical setting.